CristianGivan/FO/src/main/java/com/app/FO/doc/Classes/Expanse.md

 # General

-- in linking table shall be also the check
 - the estimationPrice is unit price * quantity but if there are not found it toked the mean values
+- when a expense is created is neeaded the subject the product if is in a bux or by item will be added after

 # ToDo